 Working with a medical equipment distributor can then aid in keeping you within the framework of your budget to control costs.
 You will reduce duplication of items, prevent ordering expensive non-essential items and reduce costly over ordering.

-CME has over 30 years experience in medical distribution.
-We have witnessed first hand how a few little oversights can make a major impact on the functional readiness of that new piece of equipment and the day to day operations of your healthcare facility.
+We at CME Corp have witnessed firsthand how a few little oversights can make a major impact on the functional readiness of that new piece of equipment and the day to day operations of your healthcare facility.
 We can provide the essential supplies, accessories and equipment you need to effectively treat patients without delay or interruption.